 Participant to Faculty ratio – All accredited providers will report the number of participants in each cohort.

 Director of Education: Directors must hold an active ICF PCC or MCC credential and subscribe to the ICF definition of coaching, Code of Ethics and Core Competencies.

 Instructors: All instructors who are teaching content based on the ICF definition of coaching, ICF Core Competencies and Code of Ethics must hold one of the three ICF Credentials (ACC, PCC or MCC).
 Those teaching other optional content not related to the ICF Core Competencies, definition of coaching or the Code of Ethics are not required to hold an ICF Credential.

 Observers: All those serving as observers of participant coaching sessions, and those responsible for providing written feedback, must hold one of the three ICF Credentials (ACC, PCC or MCC).

-Mentors: All mentors must hold an ICF Credential at the ACC (must complete at least one full cycle of their credential with renewal), PCC or MCC level.
+Mentors: All mentors must hold an ICF Credential at the PCC or MCC level.
 Mentors must competently understand the ICF Core Competencies and Code of Ethics.